Reimanns: This is the richest family in Germany-breakinglatest.news-Breaking Latest News

 From the 1930s, the rise of the Reimanns got a darker side.
 As the “Bild am Sonntag”, which, like Business Insider, belongs to the Axel Springer publishing house, reported, Albert Reimann senior and Albert Reimann junior were early supporters of Hitler and the NSDAP.

 As early as 1931, two years before the National Socialists seized power, father and son made donations to the Schutzstaffel, or SS for short.
 A year later, the company secured the rights to the Calgon brand, and swastika flags were hoisted in front of the factory.
-Forced laborers who were later used in the company reported brutal attacks in the company after the victory over Nazi Germany, writes the “picture on sunday“.
+Forced laborers who were later used in the company reported brutal attacks in the company after the victory over Nazi Germany, such as the “picture on sunday‘ quoted eyewitnesses.
 A forced employee is also said to have been mistreated in the private villa of the Reimann family.

 After the war, the French administrators investigated the Reimanns.
 In February 1947, according to “Bild am Sonntag”, the verdict was: “Dismissal, ban on any managerial activity in the economy, ban on any transfer of business shares to family members”.
-But the family appealed and was ultimately classified as a follower, they can continue to run the company.
+But the family appealed and was finally classified as a follower, the company was able to continue.
 It was not until 80 years later that the family commissioned a historian to come to terms with the past.
 The family administrator, Peter Harf, said when the past became known: “Reimann senior and Reimann junior were guilty.
 The two entrepreneurs have committed crimes, they actually belong in prison.”

 Administrator took over the helm

 Albert senior died in 1954 and his son continued to run the company until his death.
-In 1978 he died too.
-He left behind nine adopted children, none of whom knew anything about their father’s fortune.
+In 1978 he also died.
+He left behind nine adopted children, all of whom were unaware of their father’s fortune.
 As the “Manager Magazin” reports, they only found out when the will was opened in 1984 that he had not only been an employee at the chemical company Benckiser, but also its owner.

 Five of the nine adopted children are, according to “manager magazine“ has already been paid.
 Matthias and Stefan Reimann-Andersen and Renate Reimann-Haas as well as Wolfgang Reimann remain.

 However, the heirs did not spend much time with the company.
 After the death of their father, they transferred responsibility to the administrator Peter Harf.
 He brought the company on course, later IPO, finally sold the shares and incorporated them into JAB Holding, which was founded in 2012.
 There he increased his fortune.
 Under his leadership, the holding company bought shares in the food sector, among other things.
-The acquisitions of brands such as Schweppes or 7Up were also part of his signature.
+The acquisitions of brands such as Schweppes or 7Up can also be attributed to Harf.

 Recently, however, things weren’t going so well at JAB.
 For 2022, the company reported a loss in value of 4.47 billion euros.
-The reason was, among other things, the poor business of the listed perfume manufacturer Coty.
+The reason was, among other things, the stumbling business of the fast food companies.